eliferdals/eliferdals/README.md

 **Fun facts:**

-👩‍🎓 Mechatronics Engineer with a passion for data engineering and data science.
+👩‍🎓 Mechatronics Engineer with a passion for machine learning engineering and cloud science.

 🌞 My goal is to leverage my skills to solve real-world problems and contribute to the tech community.

 🍒 Feel free to explore my repositories to learn more about my journey!

-🌐💡 Obsessed with Data Engineering, DataOps, and turning complex data architectures into efficient, scalable solutions.
+🌐💡 Obsessed with ML Engineering, MLops, and turning complex data architectures into efficient, scalable solutions.
 Let’s streamline those data pipelines and transform raw data into meaningful results!

 <br>